IOC weighs Russian Olympic ban, risks provoking Putin

-The decision will come on Tuesday when the International Olympic Committee's executive board meets in Lausanne, less than nine weeks before the 2018 Games open on Feb.
+The decision will come on Tuesday when the International Olympic Committee executive board meets in Lausanne, less than nine weeks before the games open on Feb.
 9 in South Korea.

 The 14-member board, which includes two Americans, has received a so-far confidential report from an IOC-appointed panel.
 That panel was asked to assess if Russian state agencies did organize the doping program used at the 2014 Sochi Olympics.